ohhsodead/arisen-studio/.github/README.md

 ## License

-This project is released under the GNU General Public License v3.
+This project is released under the MIT License.